tcolgate/intrepid-fstopper/README.md

   mode that would be turning the lamp off.
 - During BW print, when exposure is paused, the panel could switch to red light
+- In print mode it should be clear when multiple exposures are active

 ## Non-Goals